 Apart from fruits and vegetables which are quite nutrient dense, vegans typically include large amounts of cereal grains (refined and unrefined) and legumes, both of which are low in bioavailable nutrients and high in anti-nutrients such as phytate.

-There is not a slightest doubt that today food industry is all about making a killing.
+There is not the slightest doubt that today food industry is all about making a killing.
 All that counts is money.
 Your health is secondary to it and nobody gives the slightest f… about producing meat in ecological, ethical way.
-In fact producing healthy natural meat on the bigger scale is nearly impossible.
-On the other hand the same can be said about plants.
-What chances do we have to eat a healthy plants living in a big city.
+In fact, producing healthy natural meat on the bigger scale is nearly impossible.
+On the other hand, the same can be said about plants.
+What chances do we have to eat healthy plants living in a big city ?
 Organic ?
 Don’t even get me started here.
 I know personally a few farmers producing organic food and trust me it has nothing to do with it.
 Producing real, healthy food takes time.
-You can be healthy or unhealthy on any type of diet.
-It comes down to educating yourself and treating your body with respect.
+Paleo, Vegan.
+Both diets can be healthy and unhealthy.
+It all comes down to educating yourself and treating your body with respect.

 Don’t Get Easily Brain Washed

-Statements like the one that including any amount of even healthily bred organic meat in a well balanced diet poses big threat to your health, and has little benefit when compared to plants is simply ridicules.
-Lack of consideration and lack of emphasis on the other well proven factors contributing to all those health problems make it sound silly and unprofessional.
+Statements like the one that including any amount of even healthily bred organic meat in a well-balanced diet poses a big threat to your health, and has little benefit when compared to plants, is simply ridiculous.
+Lack of consideration and lack of emphasis on the other well-proven factors contributing to all those health problems make it sound silly and unprofessional.
 Vegan Propaganda ? 🙂

 Fatty acid composition of the plasma lipids in Greenland Eskimos.